In the Wake of Hurricane Katrina

-Media coverage of Katrina and her aftermath is simply beyond my ability to comprehend.
+In the aftermath of Hurricane Katrina, people, ask “how can I help?”
+This is the best response as we come together to help those affected., Media coverage of Katrina and her aftermath is simply beyond my ability to comprehend.
 We see image upon image of destruction on a scale I could never have imagined.
 Our thoughts and prayers, indeed the nations, rest upon all the people of the Gulf region.

 In Central Florida, we witnessed the most intense season of storms and damage in recent memory.
 We are still putting back the pieces.
 Roofs still are missing shingles, a local church is still missing its steeple, and yet four hurricanes pale in comparison to what the people of Louisiana, Mississippi and Alabama are going through.

 As we get past the initial shock, we’re hit with more and more bad news, but things will settle.
-Indeed, we begin to ask the question, “How can I help?”

 This burden is immense, but we must begin acting as quickly as possible and give to these causes today, not tomorrow.
 Both organizations can not possibly be staffed to deal with this.
 Your contributions will dramatically help.

 They are opening a host shelter for the Gulf Coast evacuees and are looking for volunteers to help man the shelter.
 Any time you could give us in this effort is both needed and appreciated.

 Please contact Disaster Services at (321) 723-7141 at extensions 13 or 34 if you can help.